yjacolin/QGIS-Training-Manual/complete_analysis/analysis_exercise.rst

 * Create a new vector layer as before, but this time, select the :guilabel:`Type` value as being a :guilabel:`Point`.
 * Ensure that it is in the correct CRS!
+* Name the new layer :kbd:`house.shp`.
 * Finish creating the new layer.
 * Enter edit mode (while the new layer is selected).
 * Click the point where your house or other current place of residence is, using the streets as a guide.
+You might have to open other layers to help you find your house.
 If you don't live anywhere nearby, just click somewhere among the streets where a house could conceivably be.
+* Enter any arbitrary number for the shape ID.
+* Click :guilabel:`OK`.
 * Save your edits and exit edit mode.
 * Save the map.